Agreon/Taggit/README.md

       + project-menu still accessible
         => Later from landing page and redirect not a problem => SetCurrentProject(null);

+  Menu
+    + OnCLick slot: this slot should be the only active

    REST
-    + Delete throws http error but works
+    + delete project
       + remove project from list
+    + frontend
+      + rename project
+        + error thrown is 500 and not 403 when existing

   + Focus
    + Editor
        + remove focus
    + onMouseHover-focus
       + remove all siblings active
+    + menu
+      + switch with keycombo to editor

   + Tags
     + load